-Zero-trust security is a guilty-until-proven-innocent approach to network security that John Kindervag -- formerly a principal analyst at Forrester Research and now CTO at Palo Alto Networks -- first articulated in 2010.
-The model assumes active threats exist both inside and outside a network's perimeter, with internal and external users alike required to meet stringent inspection and authentication requirements before gaining access to a given resource.
+Zero-trust security is a guilty-until-proven-innocent approach to network security that John Kindervag -- formerly an analyst at Forrester Research and now senior vice president at ON2IT Cybersecurity -- first articulated in 2010.
+The model assumes active threats exist both inside and outside a network's perimeter, with on-site and remote users alike required to meet stringent authentication and authorization requirements before gaining access to a given resource.
 Identity-driven, context-based policies predetermine which network entities can communicate and under what conditions.
-Every user is granted the least access possible, limiting the damage a threat actor can accomplish via lateral movement once inside a network.
+Every user is granted the least amount of access possible, on a strict need-to-know basis, thus limiting the damage a threat actor can accomplish via lateral movement once inside a network.

 "The zero-trust model says that, even though you passed through security, I'm not going to assume [TSA] did its job right or that you necessarily deserve another level of clearance," Fruehe said.
 "I'm still going to stop you and say, 'Hey, do you need to be here?
 Show me your ID.'"

 While the concept is relatively straightforward, figuring out how to implement zero trust is anything but.

 "Philosophically, everybody wants to do zero trust," said Tony Velleca, CISO at digital services company UST Global, which began implementing a zero-trust approach to better protect clients' sensitive data.
 "But, practically, it is very challenging to enable."

 Before tackling a zero-trust implementation, get your house in order

 John Burke, CTO at Nemertes, said he has seen "a solid uptick" in conversations around the zero-trust approach in the past several years, with many enterprises planning to move in that direction.
 He added, though, that most organizations have yet to position themselves for such a challenging and substantive transition.